-No. Trap Name Objects Family Description 14 healthMonPortTrap healthPortSlot healthPortIF healthMonRxSt atus healthMonRxT xStatus health Indicates a port-level threshold was crossed. heal heal thPortSlot-The physical slot number for thPortIF-The on-board interface number thMonRxStatus-Rx threshold status in thMonRxTxStatus-RxTx threshold status er. dicating if thresho 15 healthMonCmmTrap healthMonMem oryStatus, healthMonCp uStatus health This trap is sent when an NI memory or CPU threshold is crossed. thMonMemoryStatus-Memory thresh thMonCpuStatus-CPU threshold statu 16 bgpEstablished bgpPeerLastErr or bgpPeerState bgp The BGP routing protocol has entered the established state. occu and PeerLastError-The last error code and rred, this field is zero.
-Otherwise, the first the second byte contains the subcode.
-PeerState-The BGP peer connection state. st byte of this two 17 bgpBackwardTransition bgpPeerLastErr or bgpPeerState bgp This trap is generated when the BGP router port has moved from a more active to a less active state. occu and PeerLastError-The last error code and rred, this field is zero.
-Otherwise, the firsthe second byte contains the subcode.
-PeerState-The BGP peer connection state. st byte of this two esmPortSlot-The physical slot number for this Ethernet Port.
+No. Trap Name Objects Family Description 14 healthMonPortTrap healthPortSlot healthPortIF healthMonRxSt atus healthMonRxT xStatus health Indicates a port-level threshold was crossed. heal heal thPortSlot-The physical slot number thPortIF-The on-board interface nur thMonRxStatus-Rx threshold status thMonRxTxStatus-RxTx threshold nber. indicating if thresho 15 healthMonCmmTrap healthMonMem oryStatus, healthMonCp uStatus health This trap is sent when an NI memory or CPU threshold is crossed. thMonMemoryStatus-Memory thre thMonCpuStatus-CPU threshold sta 16 bgpEstablished bgpPeerLastErr or bgpPeerState bgp The BGP routing protocol has entered the established state. occu PeerLastError-The last error code a rred, this field is zero.
+Otherwise, the state second byte contains the subcode.
+PeerState-The BGP peer connection first byte of this two 17 bgpBackwardTransition bgpPeerLastErr or bgpPeerState bgp This trap is generated when the BGP router port has moved from a more active to a less active state. occu and PeerLastError-The last error code a rred, this field is zero.
+Otherwise, the second byte contains the subcode.
+PeerState-The BGP peer connection first byte of this two esmPortSlot-The physical slot number for this Ethernet Port.
 The slot number has been added to be used by the private trap.

-No. Trap Name Objects Family Description

-18 esmDrvTrapDropsLink esmPortSlot esmPortIF ifInErrors ifOutErrors esmDrvTrapDr interface This trap is sent when the Ethernet code drops the link because of excessive errors.
+No. Trap Name Objects Family Description 18 esmDrvTrapDropsLink esmPortSlot esmPortIF ifInErrors ifOutErrors esmDrvTrapDr ops interface This trap is sent when the Ethernet code drops the link because of excessive errors.

-ops